bernalp/customer_segmentation/README.md

 - continue analytics using some visualization
 - aggregate and visualize the distribution values
 - preparing data cleaning and data preprocessing steps
+- woking on clean_data function due to memory limitaitons